FirelyTeam/firely-docs-firely-server/maintenance/upgrade.rst

 Using the binary distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Download the latest version of Firely Server, see :ref:`vonk_getting_started`, and extract it to where you want it installed.
+Download the `latest version of Firely Server <https://downloads.fire.ly/firely-server/versions/>`_ and extract it to where you want it installed.
 #.
 Copy your appsettings.instance.json and logsettings.instance.json files from the current installation to the new installation.
 #.
 Check the :ref:`vonk_releasenotes` for any new settings that you may want to apply or change from their defaults.
 #.
 Check the :ref:`vonk_releasenotes` for any actions that you need to take specifically for this upgrade.